The Mikado (1939 film): Production

 The music was conducted by Geoffrey Toye, a former D'Oyly Carte music director, who was also the producer and was credited with the adaptation, which involved a number of cuts, additions and re-ordered scenes.
-Victor Schertzinger directed, and William V. Skall received an Academy Award nomination for Best Cinematography.
+Victor Schertzinger directed.
 Art direction and costume designs were by Marcel Vertès.
 The orchestra (and the musicians depicted in the film) consisted of 40 members of the London Symphony Orchestra.

 Release

 The Mikado premiered in London on 12 January 1939 before opening in the United States on 1 May.
 A decade later, on 23 July 1949, the film was re-released in New York City.